jovelromeo/GenAI-Expense-Tracker-Prompt/Prompt.md

     * Structure:

-        * List all alphabetically sorted Variable categories.
+        * List all alphabetically sorted Variable categories (with indicator if over budget).

         * Add a separator line: |---|---|